forseti-security/forseti-security/_docs/_latest/configure/general/non-org-root.md

 ## Configure Forseti to Run on Projects

-As an alternative, you can use the `composite_root_resources` configuration to include multiple resources in a single Forseti installation.
+As an alternative, you can use the `composite_root_resources` configuration to include one or more resources from GCP resource hierarchy in a single Forseti installation.
 See [Configure Inventory]({% link _docs/latest/configure/inventory/index.md %})
 for more details.

-**Note:** `composite_root_resources` variable accepts a list of root resources (organizations, folders and projects) that Forseti will monitor where each resource is enclosed in a string.

 For example: `composite_root_resources:` `["folders/<foo_folder1_id>", "projects/<foo_project1_id"]`